brettz9/filebrowser-electron/README.md

 ```
 1. Save (e.g., as "Open in Filebrowser")
 1. Go to the Finder, choose a folder or file, and right-click it and select "Quick Actions" and your name created in the previous step.

+## Invoking with arguments during development

+1. Invoke like such: `npm run start -- --path /Users/brett`

 ## To-dos